ICF 1.5.20.25

 Both

 Password to authenticate to the RCS.
-This property is not used if the RCS obtains its access token through AM (which is the case when IDM is running in ForgeRock Identity Cloud).
+This property is not used if the RCS obtains its access token through AM (which is the case when using Advanced Identity Cloud.

 changeit